Skip to main content

 private var nextState : Seq[State] = Seq()

-The corresponding State case class is defined as
+The corresponding State case class is already defined as

 case class State(airport: String, nextBegin: Long)